 - A. FWHS has developed its own inspection format.
 It is structured for easy use by the inspectors, but contains all the elements of the HUD Inspection Booklet plus some additional administrative information for FWHS operations. - B. FWHS adheres to the acceptability criteria in the program regulations and the HUD Inspection Booklet with the following exceptions and clarifications: - 1.
-Unvented heaters are permitted in units participating in the program by approved waiver from the Area Director of the Department of Housing and Urban Development Area Office, dated January 14, 1976. - 2.
-FWHS requires carbon monoxide detectors to be installed by the owner for any property with gas service. - 3.
-FWHS enforces the Texas State law regarding keyless locks, peepholes and the re-keying of units. - 4.
+Unvented heaters are not permitted in units participating in the program. - 2.
+A heating system for the unit will be required during the winter.
+The system must be able to provide adequate heat, either directly or indirectly, to each room, in order to assure a healthy living environment appropriate to the climate. - 3.
+FWHS requires carbon monoxide detectors to be installed by the owner for any property with an attached car garage even if the unit is total electric.
+This will be effective January 1, 2020 or earlier if HUD mandates it. - 4.
+GFCI receptacle needing to be in place within six (6) feet of a water source. - 5.
+FWHS enforces the Texas State law regarding keyless locks, peepholes and the re-keying of units. - 6.
 For units built before 1978, peeling paint on interior or exterior of any surface of the unit must be removed for the unit to receive a passed inspection. - 5.
 Tenants must notify property owner/agent and FWHS immediately if bedbugs are suspected in a unit.
 FWHS may require a property owner/agent to obtain a professional pest control inspection report if bedbugs are suspected.
 Tenants and owners must comply with all treatment requirements as determined by FWHS.
-Failure to comply may result in cancelation of HAP contract or termination of housing assistance. - 6.
-FWHS enforces the Texas State Law that a landlord must accommodate a hearing impaired person by installing smoke detectors in bedrooms capable of alerting a hearing impaired person.
+Failure to comply may result in cancelation of HAP contract or termination of housing assistance. - FWHS enforces the Texas State Law that a landlord must accommodate a hearing impaired person by installing smoke detectors in bedrooms capable of alerting a hearing impaired person.
 Tex.
 Prop.
 Code §92.254.
 (Effective January 1, 2010) - 7.
-The use of plexiglass is prohibited for windows in sleeping rooms. - C. Units must have adequate heating and air conditioning.
-The chart below contains recommended BTU for room areas:
+The use of plexiglass is prohibited for windows in sleeping rooms.